furyhawk/nikola/README.rst

 Python 3.
 The Nikola "extras" are available.
 All languages supported by Nikola can be used.

-You can pull the most recent pre-built image directly from the `Docker Hub`_ with:
+You can pull the most recent pre-built image directly from the GitLab Container Registry or `Docker Hub`_ with one of:

 ::

+   docker pull registry.gitlab.com/paddy-hack/nikola
    docker pull paddyhack/nikola

 Please note that the image does not have a default command set.
 Also